 - Preheat oven to 400°

-- Combine dry ingredients, either in a food processor or by hand.
-If using honey, add during the next step.
+- Combine dry ingredients, either in a mixer or by hand.
+If using liquid sweetener, add during the next step.

 - Add butter slices to dry mix, cut in until mix resembles coarse crumble.
-Pulse if using food processor - be careful not to over mix.
+If using a mixer, mix on low unti lthe butter is cut in – be careful not to over mix.

 - Add milk and mix until a shaggy dough forms.
 You may not need all the milk, depending on the type of flour you are using.